Arzu Aliyeva: Business career

+Film producer

 In 2008, Arzu Aliyeva participated in the shooting of a promotional video clip about Azerbaijan.
 This video clip was shown on CNN and Euronews.
 She produced the documentaries "Objective: Baku.
 Hitler’s War On Oil” (2015) and "Son Iclas" (2018).
 She directed Eternal Mission” (Original: “Abadi ezamiyyat”, 2016).
 Aliyeva is a co-owner of Silk Way Bank, a "pocket" bank of the holding company SW Holding, owned by numerous services of the state airline AZAL during privatization.
 She works for the Heydar Aliyev Foundation, named after her grandfather and run by her mother Mehriban Aliyeva.
 In November 2021, Arzu Aliyeva was awarded the prize for "Contribution to the Culture of the Turkic World" at the Korkut Ata Film Festival in Istanbul.

 Personal life

-She has been married to Samed Gurbanov since September 3, 2011.
+She has been married to Samed Gurbanov since 3 September 2011.
 Samed Gurbanov (born 1988) is the only son of the Azerbaijani-Russian businessperson Aydin Kurbanov.
 Samed Gurbanov was born and raised in Moscow, and is currently involved in family business.

-Gurbanov has two children: Aydin (born 2012) and Aziza (born 2016).
+A 2012 report from the Organized Crime and Corruption Reporting Project found that she owned a house worth $1 million in the Czech luxury resort Karlovy Vary.
+In 2024, she was reported to own six luxury apartments in London, United Kingdom.